How To Start Working Out Again At 50

 When getting back into fitness at 50, it’s essential to start small and set achievable goals.
 Rome wasn’t built in a day, and neither will your fitness level.
 Begin with simple exercises that you enjoy and can comfortably perform without straining yourself.
 Gradually increase the intensity and duration of your workouts as your body adapts.
 Starting with small, achievable goals sets you up for success and keeps you motivated along the way.

-See also Exercises For Over 50 And Out Of Shape
+See also Easy Workouts For Over 50

 Track your progress